 To determine “Ordinary dividends,” you will need to add the “Year-to-date: Dividends” and the “Short-term capital gains” amounts on the year-end statement, and then subtract the amount of return of capital and exempt-interest dividends, if any (as reported below).

 For investors in American Funds Emerging Markets Bond Fund® only:

 A portion of the dividends you received (as reported under “Year-to-date: Dividends” and “Short-term capital gains” in the Activity Detail section of your year-end statement) was a return of capital.
 Refer to “Form 8937: Report of Organization Actions” for specific return of capital amounts in 2020.

 For investors in American Funds that distribute tax-exempt income:

-You can view or print year-end account statements online, or order duplicate statements by calling (800) 325-3590.
+You can view or print year-end account statements online.
 You’ll need your company’s account number and password.

 Each corporate investor’s tax situation is unique.
 We strongly urge you to consult a tax advisor, the Internal Revenue Service or your state tax authority to determine how specific tax laws apply to your organization.
 Contact your financial professional or call us for further assistance.

 U.S. corporations may be able to deduct from federal taxable income a portion of the dividends received from American Funds.
 See more information under Corporate dividends received deduction worksheet.

 A portion of the dividends you received from American Funds may be treated as business interest income for purposes of IRC Section 163(j).
 See more information under Business interest income worksheet.